In its first meeting of the year 2014, the Biocenter Finland Board elected Professor John...

 - Hepatic, pancreatic, neural.
 Contact details: Biocentrum Helsinki, Biomedicum Stem Cell Center, Timo Otonkoski

 - Cardiomyocytes, retinal, neural.
-Contact details: University of Tampere IBT & Regea, Kristiina Rajala
+Contact details: University of Tampere BMT & Regea, Kristiina Rajala

 - Mesodermal, neural.
 Contact details: Biocenter Kuopio, Stem Cell Center, Mikko Lammi